aka: Infamous 2

 - Improbable Weapon User: Cole gets a two-pronged Amplifier as his weapon in the sequel.

 - Made of Iron: Cole takes so many bullets on the average mission that he probably sneezes bits of shrapnel.
 Perhaps the most explicit example is invoked by Zeke in the interquel comic, when Zeke explains to Trish that Cole was once hit head-on and subsequently run over by a truck.
 Cole left the hospital shortly thereafter with just a few bruises.
 Oh, and this was all pre-blast.
 Yeah.

 - Man Child: To a degree.
 He's definitely immature, isn't very fond of the responsibilities that come with his new powers, despite enjoying the hell out of using them and acting like a kid with a new toy once he gains a new one, and even when he's good he tends to be pretty self centered and short sighted in his duties.
 And of course, there's the whole being taken advantage of by authority figures even while he openly resents them.

-- Psychopathic Man Child: If evil, especially in the second game, where he sees the city as his own personal play pen to do whatever he wants in regardless of the innocent civilians caught in the crossfire.
+- Psychopathic Man Child: If evil, where he sees the city as his own personal play pen to do whatever he wants in regardless of the innocent civilians caught in the crossfire.

 - Meaningful Name: Cole = coal.